 Do imaginary friends "exist"?
 And what should or should not be done about imaginary friends?
 Are imaginary friends conscious?
 This page will explore these questions (and possibly more).
 As for the question of whether imaginary friends exist, or whether it's acceptable to interact with them, the two main answers are "yes" and "no".
 The answers may become more nuanced with the clarification of what exactly is meant by "existence", what kind of ontology one accepts axiomatically, and what kind (if any) interactions with imaginary friends are considered to be "acceptable", and what exactly it is meany by "acceptable".

 The main two answers to this question are, of course, "yes" and "no".
 Consider the statement "imaginary friends do not exist", what does that mean?
-If imaginary friends do not exist, then it follows that it's not even possible to "have" (i.e. imagine) them, and so, nobody has or has ever had imaginary friends, because it's impossible to imagine them, since they don't exist.
+If imaginary friends do not exist under any sense, then it follows that it's not even possible to "have" (i.e. imagine) them, and so, nobody has or has ever had imaginary friends, because it's impossible to imagine them, since they don't exist.
 "Imaginary friends exist" may have implications that range anywhere from "imaginary friends exist insofar as the are imagined by a human being" to "imaginary friends exist in a physical sense just like actual humans".
 Both extremes (i.e. "imaginary friends do not exist at all" and "imaginary friends exist in exactly the same way as physical, 'real' humans do") may be very difficult to justify philosophically, but I'll try anyway, since this is the point of the philosophy section of this website.
 In-between positions seem more reasonable and easier to justify, though.

 An interpretation of materialism that does not focus on neurology, for example naive realism, asserts that the senses perceive "reality" as it actually is, and therefore a physical, solid object as perceived by the senses is the same as the physical, solid object in itself.
 In this interpretation it is possible to properly differentiate between a physical, solid object and a non-material entity like a thought, a dream, a belief or a memory.
 In this interpretation, then, an imaginary friend does not "exist" in the same sense as a physical object.
 If, under this interpretation, one defines "existence" as a property only held by entities that exist physically (as it is defined, in many cases, in colloquial conversations), then imaginary friends do not exist.
 If "existence" is extended even to non-physical objects like thoughts and emotions, then imaginary friends do exist, insofar as they are being imagined.